 From the clues dropped in the early stages of Level 16 we know that whatever is going on, it can’t be good.
 Scenes of the hulking black clad guards dragging a terrified young girl away.
 The fact that even as they approach graduation they can’t read their own names.
 They’re not being educated, they’re being trained it seems.
 But for what?

-An agile thriller that will keep your interest, Level 16 will be in theaters and on VOD 3/1 from Dark Sky Films.
+An agile thriller that will keep your interest, Level 16 will be in theatres and on VOD 3/1 from Dark Sky Films.